Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

 A quick way to check what output will be generated on the site is to do:

 	smu -n < index.md | lynx -stdin

+Please review your changes locally before pushing to avoid spamming the commit log and the review process.

 Changes
 -------